 Photo: @themanwiththetinyguitar

 I hitchhiked in Mexico with the most luck.
-My chicken and I met van lifers, musicians, farmers, and other solo travellers.
+My chicken and I met van lifers, musicians, farmers, and other solo travellers in Central America.
 I feel like hitchhiking really does open up the world of travel in a much more raw way.

 Onwards Travel from Central America